ehildenb/homod/state-space/meta-strategy.md

 --------

 Finally, we need a strategy which will control all of this.
-Here I have a simple imerative strategy language with boolean predicates over sets of terms.
+Here I have a simple imperative strategy language with boolean predicates over sets of terms.

 ```{.maude .meta-strategy}
 fmod STRATEGY is